 How-to Guide to Changing Your Name AND Gender

 Important!
-You do not need a court ordered gender change to change your California driver’s license, social security card, or U.S. passport.
-You also no longer need a court order to have a new birth certificate issued reflecting a change of gender (for California birth records).
-You may want to get a court ordered gender change to amend your birth certificate if you were born outside of California.
+You do not need a court ordered recognition of gender change to change your California driver’s license, social security card, or U.S. passport.
+You also do not need a court order to have a new birth certificate issued reflecting a change of gender (for California birth records); you can go directly to the State Registrar office and follow the process there.
+If you were born outside of California, you may want to get a court ordered recognition of gender change to amend your birth certificate in your birth state.
 You DO need a court order for a change of name.
 If you need to change your name AND gender, you can follow the instructions below, or you can instead change your gender with the State Registrar (without a court order) and separately get a court order for a name change only.

-Generally, to get a court order changing your name AND gender, follow these steps:
+Generally, to get a court order changing your name AND recognizing a change of gender, follow these steps:

 - Fill out your court forms

-- Petition for Change of Name and Gender (Form NCC-200) and Attachment to Petition for Change of Name (Form NC-110),
+- Petition for Change of Name, Recognition of Change of Gender, and Issuance of New Birth Certificate (Form NC-200) and Attachment to Petition for Change of Name (Form NC-110),

-- Order to Show Cause for Change of Name (Form NC-220), and
+- Order to Show Cause for Change of Name to Conform to Gender Identity (Form NC-125 / NC-225), and

 - Civil Case Cover Sheet (Form CM-010).

 Some courts also require you to fill out local forms to ask for a name change, like a criminal background information form.
 Ask your local court clerk if there are local forms you have to fill out.
 Some courts also have forms on their websites.
-Find your local court’s website.
 Make sure to keep copies of any local forms you fill out.

 - Have your forms reviewed